Lie monads and dualities: YB-Lie algebras and Lie modules

 In case we take $L=\Ll(B)$, and $(T,\liea_T)=(B,\mu_B)$ with the regular left $B$-action, then we find that this functor is exactly $\ul{\sf Ind}$.
-Before stating the next theorem, we need two little lemmas: \begin{lemma}\lelabel{lemma1} Suppose $\Cc$ to be complete and let $B$ be an associative algebra in $\Cc$.
+Before stating the next theorem, we need a little lemma: \begin{lemma}\lelabel{lemma1} Suppose $\Cc$ to be complete and let $B$ be an associative algebra in $\Cc$.
 Then the forgetful functor $\Uu:\Mod(B)\to \Cc$ reflects limits. \end{lemma} \begin{proof} As $\Cc$ is complete, we know that $\Mod(B)$ is complete as well (see e.g.\ \cite[Fact 2]{Porst}).
 Now, we observe that $\Uu$ preserves limits, since it has a left adjoint $-\ot B$.
 Finally, we also have that $\Uu$ reflects isomorphisms.
 The lemma now follows from e.g.\ \cite[Proposition 2.9.7]{Borceux}. \end{proof}

-We are now ready to proof the following \begin{theorem}\thlabel{LieHomTensor2} Suppose that $\Cc$ is an additive, left closed monoidal category with equalizers.
-Let $(L,\lambda,\lie)$ be a YB-Lie algebra in $\Cc$, $B$ an associative algebra in $\Cc$, $(T,\liea_T)$ a $L$-Lie module that is a left $B$-module with action $\m$ such that \equref{liebimodule} commutes.
+\begin{theorem}\thlabel{LieHomTensor2} Suppose that $\Cc$ is an additive, left closed monoidal category with equalizers.
+Let $(L,\lambda,\lie)$ be a YB-Lie algebra in $\Cc$, $B$ an associative algebra in $\Cc$, $(T,\liea_T)$ a $L$-Lie module that is a left $B$-module with action $\m$ such that \equref{liebimodule} holds.
 Then then the functor $\LH(T,-)$ from \thref{LieHomTensor} can be corestricted to obtain a right adjoint to the above defined functor

 \end{theorem}

 \begin{proof} Let $(M,\liea_{M})$ be an object in $\LieMod(L)$.
 Define $\LH(T,(M,\liea_{M}))=(\LH(T,M),\rho_{M})$, with

 where $\theta_X:X\to \LH(T,X\ot T)$ is the unit and $\zeta_M:\LH(T,M)\ot T\to M$ the counit of the adjunction between $-\ot T$ and $\LH(T,-)$ from \thref{LieHomTensor}.
 Then it follows smoothly, from naturality and the fact that $\m$ is a left $B$-action on $T$, that $\rho_M$ defines an associative and unital right $B$-action.